Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tips for Finding a Financial Advisor

 • Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Consider what you're looking for in a financial advisor and how much you have to invest.
 This can narrow down the search as many financial advisors have specific areas of expertise, such as retirement planning and estate planning.
 You want to ensure you find an advisor to work with who can meet your needs.